SHOW SIDEBAR

 This verse is a continuation of the admonition given by Paul in the preceding text.
 However instead of focusing on the scripture as a source of hope while being patient, it points to the very nature of God.

-God is patient and understanding and He wants us to be like Him.
-This means we have to be patient as we relate to each other.
-In the parable of the unmerciful servant, the king showed patience by putting the needs of the servant above His own needs.
-In being patient we are better able to live in unity.
+In the parable of the unmerciful servant, the king showed immense patience by putting the needs of the servant above His own.
+By having compassionate hearts, we are better able to live in unity.

 10. "But in all things approving ourselves as the ministers of God, in much patience, in afflictions, in necessities, in distresses," 2 Corinthians 6:4 KJV